AnuAnnaJudson/Earth_Mars_Comm/README.md

 2. It’s route as host:port/api/earth-mars-comm/message
 3. The action will just take one parameter as string.
 It can be either the English text or the Numeric Series.
-For example: action(message: string)

 2. Middleware
-1. You need to create a middleware that will read the request headers and log the sender and receiver in the console.
+1. A middleware that will read the request headers and log the sender and receiver in the console.
-2. Pass the headers as shown below and log them in the console from the middleware. x-sender = earth x-receiver = mars
+2. The headers  are as shown below and log them in the console from the middleware. x-sender = earth x-receiver = mars
-To understand whether the given message is coming from Earth or Mars, you will need to use these headers, so you can perform the right translation.
+To understand whether the given message is coming from Earth or Mars, we use these headers, so you can perform the right translation.
-For example, if the x-sender is earth and x-receiver is mars, the message has to be converted from English to Numebrs (Task 1).

 Log Translation Time
 Also, log the time it takes to process the request from the time it enters the program and exits.
 3. Translation Method